tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 ```

 If we were to run it right now, we would fail because we need to implement one more function in our settings provider: GetPackagesPath.
 This is needed to provide the paths to the EDK2 system.
+We need to provide absolute paths, so we join each path to our workspace root.

 ```python
 class SettingsManager(UpdateSettingsManager, SetupSettingsManager, BuildSettingsManager):